AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

   5.8.
 Click Update to commit.

 Step 6.
-Configure `Aviatrix Customized SNAT function <https://docs.aviatrix.com/HowTos/gateway.html#customized-snat>`__ on Aviatrix Spoke Gateway and Spoke HA Gateway for the traffic which is initiated from on-prem to cloud spoke network
+Configure Aviatrix Customized SNAT function on Aviatrix Spoke Gateway and Spoke HA Gateway for the traffic which is initiated from on-prem to cloud spoke network
 -------------------------

 This action changes the packet’s source IP address from a Real IP of on-prem host to a Virtual IP representing on-prem host.
+Please refer to `Aviatrix Customized SNAT function doc <https://docs.aviatrix.com/HowTos/gateway.html#customized-snat>`__

 To configure: